Hero of Ghadar Movement : Seven Indian revolutionary who were executed by hanging at the Lahore Central Jail.

-The Lahore Conspiracy Case trial, also known as the First Lahore Conspiracy Case, were the trials held in Lahore (then part of the undivided Punjab of British India) in the aftermath of the failed Ghadar conspiracy in 1915.
+The Lahore Conspiracy Case trial, also known as the First Lahore Conspiracy Case, was the trial held in Lahore (then part of the undivided Punjab of British India) in the aftermath of the failed Ghadar conspiracy in 1915.
 The trial was held by a Special tribunal constituted under the Defence of India Act 1915.
-Out of a total of 291 convicted conspirators, 42 were executed, 114 got life sentences and 93 got varying terms of imprisonment.
-42 defendants in the trial were acquitted.
-The uncovering of the conspiracy also saw the initiation of the Hindu German Conspiracy trial in the United States.

-1. Kartar Singh (Sarabha)
+1. Kartar Singh Sarabha

 2. Vishnu Ganes Pingle (Talegaon Dhamtera, Pune)